- Home

 To learn more about the course and to download the Sports & Health Subject Page please click here.

-Do you have to be ‘good’ at sport or in a top set group in order to choose Sports & Health?
+Do you have to be ‘good’ at sport or in a top-set group in order to choose Sports & Health?

 You certainly don’t have to be in a top sports group or at a certain sporting level to choose this subject.
-However, please bear in mind that 30% of the final grade is assessed in three different sports (one individual sport, one team game and one free choice).
-Therefore at the very least you need to love playing or watching all sports.
-It would also be a huge advantage if you played sport on a regular basis outside of school (part of a team or club) or if you exercise regularly.
+However, please bear in mind that 30% of the final GCSE grade is assessed in three different sports (one individual sport, one team game and one free choice).
+Therefore at the very least, you need to love playing or watching all sports.
+It would also be a huge advantage if you played sports on a regular basis outside of school (part of a team or club) or if you exercise regularly.
 It would not be appropriate to choose this option if you didn't enjoy being active and playing sport.

-Is GCSE PE an easy option?
+Is GCSE PE or Sport Science course an easy option?

 No. If you love sport and have a genuine passion to learn more about how your body works and how to train it in order to improve your fitness then you should be ok.
 There is a lot to memorise and a large part of the course is human anatomy and physiology which many find challenging however if you put the effort in and always make links to sport then it does become easier.